Firecrawl-compatible shim that routes Hermes web tools through a local Camofox server

 It does not auto-upgrade anything.
 It is just an inspection/reporting tool.

-Run the compatibility suite in an environment that has pytest and firecrawl-py installed:
+Run the full validation suite in an environment that has the development requirements installed:

 What the tests verify: